chunyufen/Simple_typst_article_template/README.md

 The explanations were given in the lines of comments in the file "article.typ".

-Follow the comments and change name of Title, names of authors, etc.
+Follow the comments and change name of title, names of authors, etc.

 In the outset, I attempted with the arrangements depicted by the files structure below.
+The main file is "main.typ" setting out configurations, like "article.typ".

 The "index.typ" file controls the names of the files that I want to "include" in "main.typ".
 However, the cross-reference does not work, except for images.